Hey, Maine! Here Is Why You Shouldn’t Eat Icicles

-You know the famous term "Don't eat the yellow snow"?
-Meaning that someone may have peed in it?
-Well it turns out that icicles aren't so great either.
-When you live through our harsh Maine winters, you end up spending a fair amount of time outdoors, either shoveling, or frolicking in the snow after a raging blizzard, so naturally you do things that maybe you otherwise not be foolish enough to do.
+Do you know the famous term "Don't eat the yellow snow" meaning that someone may have peed in it?
+Well, it turns out that icicles aren't so great either.
+When you live through our harsh Maine winters, you end up spending a fair amount of time outdoors, either shoveling or frolicking in the snow after a raging blizzard, like the one that is coming our way on Saturday, you do things that maybe you otherwise not be foolish enough to do.

 Katie Nickolaou is the Morning Meteorologist for Siouxland News At Sunrise on KMEG, in Sioux City, Iowa, and she has a warning for those of you who may be tempted to wet your whistle by licking an icicle...go inside and get a glass of cold water instead!
 In a video posted to her TikTok and Twitter accounts she explained this by saying